 Any infection that makes you very unwell can cause a miscarriage.
 Milder infections that affect the baby can also cause a miscarriage.
 An infection that develops in the womb (intrauterine infection) during pregnancy can also result in miscarriage.

-Shape of the uterus
+Shape of the womb (uterus)

 It is not clear how much an abnormally shaped uterus contributes to late miscarriages.
-However, minor variations do not appear to cause miscarriage.

 Some health conditions can increase the risk of miscarriage if they are not treated well.
 These include diabetes and thyroid problems and should be well controlled before trying for a pregnancy.